10. Undergraduate Admissions

 (xi) The admissions tutor should ask his/her department to inform the Admissions Office of any prolonged period of absence e.g. through illness.
-The Institute Director or Head of Department should then inform the Admissions Office of the replacement.
+The Faculty Pro Vice-Chancellor or Head of Department should then inform the Admissions Office of the replacement.

 (xii) The admissions tutor should be in office for an entire admissions cycle to ensure continuity between offer making and decisions concerning acceptance.
 It is essential that the admissions tutor should be present during Confirmation and Clearing.

-(xiii) The admissions tutor is responsible to the Institute Director and Head of Department (where applicable) for ensuring best practice in admission.
+(xiii) The admissions tutor is responsible to the Faculty Pro Vice-Chancellor and Head of Department (where applicable) for ensuring best practice in admission.
 The admissions tutor will be mindful of the University’s need to recruit students who have the potential to progress and succeed at the University.